Family and parenting support

 • Empower parents and enhance their educational practices so that they may fully assume their parental responsibilities

-Family Houses aim to promote the family as the primary caregiver responsible for their children’s development and protection and help them acquire the tools to fulfil this role.
+Houses of families aim to promote the family as the primary caregiver responsible for their children’s development and protection and help them acquire the tools to fulfil this role.

 Image